Leo Steiner

 Leo Steiner (c.
 1939 – December 31, 1987) was an American restaurateur who was co-owner of the Carnegie Deli, located next to Carnegie Hall at 55th Street and Seventh Avenue in the New York City borough of Manhattan.
 While his partner, Milton Parker, mostly worked behind the scenes, Steiner worked the crowd with his Jewish humor in the restaurant, which became a destination for both celebrities and tourists in the theater district.

 Steiner was born in Newark, New Jersey.
 He worked in his parents' grocery store in nearby Elizabeth, New Jersey, where he grew up.
 The one-time owner of Pastrami & Things, a delicatessen located at Third Avenue and 23rd Street, he joined Milton Parker and Fred Klein in 1976, purchasing the Carnegie Deli from the trio of Bernie Gross, Max Hudas and Thomas North.
-Klein, whio had not been actively involved in running the business, dropped out shortly thereafter.
+Klein, who had not been actively involved in running the business, dropped out shortly thereafter.

 Under the management of Parker and Steiner, the deli became known nationwide, attracting celebrities such as Woody Allen, Jackie Mason and Henny Youngman, and opened branch locations in Atlantic City, New Jersey, Secaucus, New Jersey and Tysons Corner, Virginia.

 Steiner became the public face of Jewish food, appearing in a television commercial for rye bread.
 He created a 60-pound Statue of Liverty carved from chopped liver, complete with a torch fashioned from a turkey wing, for the United States Bicentennial and was asked to prepare corned beef and pastrami for visiting heads of state attending the G7 economic summit meeting held in 1983 in Williamsburg, Virginia.
 Portions of Woody Allen's 1984 film Broadway Danny Rose were filmed at the restaurant.